 - If you accept their point of view, this does not mean you agree with it.
 It means that you can understand and respect their opinion.
-Focus on the positive with empathy and sensitivity ("I understand how you feel"). - Emphasize the problem, not the person depersonalize any comments (talk about the facts; avoid "what is your position?" or "why do you think that?"). - Ask open ended questions to show interest in their point of view ("can you explain that to me?" or "what happened to make you think that?").
+Focus on the positive with empathy and sensitivity ("I understand how you feel"). - Emphasize the problem, not the person depersonalize any comments (talk about the facts; avoid "what is your position?" or "why do you think that?").
+This is sometimes especially difficult to do with family members, but it is really important. - Ask open ended questions to show interest in their point of view ("can you explain that to me?" or "what happened to make you think that?").
 Do not make assumptions. - Be open to negotiation and compromise.
-You may not be able to end the disagreement, but work on maintaining trust and keeping your professional relationship open and honest. - If you still feel stressed, you can also: - Reach out for support --call a friend or family member to talk about how you feel. - Give yourself a break from the situation -- go out with a friend to do things that you enjoy. - Make sure not to blame anyone (or yourself) if the situation cannot be controlled.
+You may not be able to end the disagreement, but work on maintaining trust and keeping your family relationship respectful and loving. - If you still feel stressed, you can also: - Reach out for support --call a trusted friend or another family member about how you feel.
+Sharing your thoughts may reduce your stress. - Give yourself a break from the situation if you can, leave the home or spend time with a friend instead for a while. - Make sure not to blame anyone (or yourself) if the situation cannot be controlled.
 Try not to feel defeated, and try to move past the issue for the time being.